Ask FundThrough

 What are factoring fees?

 The fees you can expect vary between companies.
-In addition to the percentage a factor keeps, sometimes there are hidden fees to watch out for:
+In addition to the percentage a factor keeps, there are dozens of possible hidden fees out there.
+These are the ones we’ve heard of:

 • ACH fee: This is the fee for the factor’s bank wiring funds to your account, passed on to you.
 Also known as a wire fee.